 I will extol the Lord at all times; His praise will always be on my lips.
 (Psalm 34:1)

-It is impossible for you to praise God outwardly — while on the inside your heart is filled with malice and bitterness toward someone or some situation.
+It is impossible for your heart to be filled with praise to God outwardly — while on the inside your heart is filled with malice and bitterness toward someone or some situation.

 It is equally impossible to hold onto that bitterness in your heart, when your heart is filled with praise to God.